ADPenrose/adp-homepage/README.md

 MIT License.

-You can create your own homepage for free without notifying me by forking this project under the following conditions:
+You can create your own homepage for free by forking Takuya's original project under the following conditions:

-- Add a link to [my homepage](https://www.craftz.dog/)
+- Add a link to [his homepage](https://www.craftz.dog/)
 - Do not use the 3d voxel dog

 Check out [LICENSE](./LICENSE) for more detail.

 ---

 Looking for a Markdown note-taking app?
-Check out my app called Inkdrop:
+Check out Takuya's app called Inkdrop:

 [![Inkdrop](https://github.com/craftzdog/dotfiles-public/raw/master/images/inkdrop.png)](https://www.inkdrop.app/)